dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* **2.8**:

-* Added: Alt + Ctrl + Z - Runs Cmder.
-Updates Left.
+  * Modified: Alt + Ctrl + C - Now launches Cmder instead of Console2.
+  * Removed: RunGitShell.
+Use Cmder instead.

   * Created a separate file to log all the wild ideas that come to mind.
 Later.md

   * Added: Ctrl + W - Maps to Alt + F4 in some applications.
   * Added: Backup Buddy.
 Modify settings in <buddy\backup.ahk>.

   * Added: Shows the currently playing song in Volume OSD.
 Works because I have Windows Media Player Plus! plugin enabled.
 Get it from http://www.bm-productions.tk/

 * **2.7**: